IS-IS: Packet types

-IS-IS addressing and NET
+Addressing and NET

-Unlike most IP routing protocols, IS-IS operates directly over Layer 2 rather than relying on Layer 3 for transport, and does not use IP addresses to identify each interface on an Intermediate System.

-Instead, IS-IS uses an ISO Network Address.
-Each unique connection point in the autonomous system, such as a port on a router, is assigned an ISO Network Address called a Network Service Access Point (NSAP).

-Individual ISs are assigned an ISO Network Address called a Network Entity Title (NET).
-The NET is similar to the NSAP, but does not have its Selector field set.

-While this is not an IP address, and serves a different purpose, it is recommended practice to set the System ID field equal to a unique IPv4 address assigned to one of the router's loopback interfaces.

-On a single intermediate system there can be up to 3 NET addresses.
-This may be useful during migration of an IS from one area to another.

-The NET consists of an Area, System ID and NSEL field.
-Area itself consists of an AFI (Address Family Identifier) and an Area ID.

-Area can have a variable length of 1–13 bytes.
-The System ID is six bytes long and the NSEL is one byte.

-As an example, the fields of the ISO Network Address "49.0100.1921.6821.1138.00" are as follows:
+Unlike most IP routing protocols, IS-IS operates directly over Layer 2 rather than relying on Layer 3 for transport and does not use IP addresses to identify interfaces.
+It identifies interfaces using Layer 2 addresses such as Mac addresses on Ethernet, and identifies routing nodes using ISO network addresses.
+Each Intermediate System is assigned a Network Entity Title (NET), which is a NSAP address used to identify the router in the IS-IS routing domain.
+A NET is an NSAP used as a Network Entity Title where the NSEL field is set to zero.
+The System ID field is commonly set to a unique IPv4 address from one of the router’s loopback interfaces.
+An intermediate system can have up to three NET addresses.
+The NET consists of Area, System ID and NSEL fields.
+The Area field consists of an AFI (Address Family Identifier) and an Area ID, and can be one to 13 bytes long.
+The System ID is six bytes long, and the NSEL is one byte.
+The fields of the ISO Network Address "49.0100.1921.6821.1138.00" are: